Understanding Hospice Eligibility and Its Impact on Emergency Department Visits

 Encouraging Emergency Department Staff and Caregivers to Consider Hospice Care

 Hospice care enhances the quality of life for patients with life-limiting illnesses.
 By identifying eligible patients, they receive comprehensive care, addressing pain, symptoms, emotional, and spiritual needs.
-It promotes comfort, dignity and overall well-being during the end-of-life journey.
+It promotes comfort, dignity and overall well-being during the patient’s hospice journey.
 Identifying hospice-eligible patients facilitates timely intervention and patient-centered decision-making.
 It empowers patients to actively participate in their care and supports their families.
 By recognizing patients who may benefit from hospice, healthcare providers optimize resource allocation, ensuring appropriate and timely care while reducing unnecessary interventions.

 How St. Croix Hospice Can Help a Patient and a First Responder